logzio/logz-docs/_source/logzio_collections/_tracing-sources/python-otel-auto.md

 **Before you begin, you'll need**:

-* a Python application without instrumentation
+* A Python application without instrumentation
-* an active account with Logz.io
+* An active account with Logz.io
-* port `4317` available on your host system
+* Port `4317` available on your host system
-* a name defined for your tracing service
+* A name defined for your tracing service

 <div class="tasklist">